coordinature/coordinature.github.io/development/applications/familysigns/mobile.md

 ---

-**copy for the reseach portal**
+**copy for the research portal**

 4. Home screen
 Welcome to Family Signs Research.
-Great to see you've joined the research-community!
+Great to see you've joined the research community!
-Together we will improve signing as a text-input for all Families.
+Together we will improve signing as a text input for all Families.

 5. tour:
 Get started with the Signs Research
-On this page you'll find the active to do list with activities.
+On this page, you'll find the active to-do list with activities.
 You currently have ... open activities.

 	4a.
 Add profile
 To get to know you better, you can fill in your profile below.

 	4b.
-Invite family member
+Invite a family member
 By clicking on the plus+ button, you'll be able to invite a family member to join the research.
 Which family member would you like to invite?
-Fill in their email adress, phone number or share the qr code link.
+Fill in their email address, phone number or share the QR code link.

 	4c.
 Download the app
 Fill in your phone code, and download the beta Signs app.
 This will be your magic wand, in which you can start creating and saving your first Family Signs.

-	4d. (start the first questionair)
+	4d. (start the first questionnaire)